think-mm/enblog/input/posts/2009/01-05-a-guide-to-the-koranic-contradictions-part-1.md

 ---
-Title: A Guide to the Quranic Contradictions Part-1
+Title: A Guide to the Quranic Contradictions part 1
 Tags:
-  - koran
+  - koranic contradictions
   - Abul Kasem
 Published: 2009-01-05 09:36:48 +06:00
 Updated: 2009-05-17 09:41:06 +06:00